 Another significant factor that causes ocean pollution is runoff, or water that doesn’t seep into the ground when it rains.
 The EPA (Environmental Protection Agency) explains further:

-“Runoff picks up fertilizer, oil, pesticides, dirt, bacteria, and other pollutants as it makes its way through storm drains and ditches – untreated – to our streams, rivers, lakes, and the ocean.”
+“Runoff picks up fertilizer, oil, pesticides, dirt, bacteria, and other pollutants as it makes its way through storm drains and ditches – untreated – to our streams, rivers, clear water lakes, and the ocean.”

 Let’s jump into some specifics and learn more facts about ocean pollution.
 All of us need to play a part in stopping this runaway train so the Earth and its inhabitants can live with the bounties the waters bring.